isosphere/isosphere/README.md

 ### Hi there, I'm Matt! 👋

-I'm a software developer that cares about uncertainty in data and life in general.
-I love Rust for its safety guarentees, and the Bayesian statistical approach for its focus on (un)certainty distributions.
+I'm a software developer that cares about **computing under uncertainty**.
+I love Rust for its **safety guarentees**, and the Bayesian statistical approach for the **clarity** of its outputs.
+I believe in **clear communication** and **useful documentation**.

+As a software developer I have:
+* built a data collection, reporting, and analysis backend for futures traders
+* designed a custom CRM for the meat industry
+* built monitoring software polling a campus of environmental monitoring devices for Sanofi Pasteur in Toronto, Canada
+* produced software that communicates with closed, proprietary protocols via reverse engineering

-I built the data collection, reporting, and analysis backend for a family office that trades livestock futures.
-I traded futures with a macro-based strategy that I ultimately abandoned following a failure to reject the null hypothesis using a Bayesian estimation technique.
-I have learned that backtests should occur after statistical tests, and am trying to spread that message via the [@confirmsignal](https://twitter.com/confirmsignal) handle on Twitter.
+As a trader I have learned that backtests sample across a single happenstance path and that the universe of counterfactual paths must be considered.
+In other words, past performance is not indicitive of future results.
+I am trying to spread that message via the [@confirmsignal](https://twitter.com/confirmsignal) handle on Twitter.

-I summarized my life story at [my website](https://matthewscheffel.com).

 ## Contact